 Note: To enable this feature and take advantage of the performance enhancements, volumes in the session must be attached to the system or sysplex and IOS APAR OA59561 must be applied.
+In addition, for all storage systems that are going to be managed, a z/OS connection must be defined on the Storage Systems panel.
+Ensure that you create a z/OS storage system connection ("Storage connections" on page 44) for each storage system in the system or sysplex that will be managed by the session.

-See "Creating a Safeguarded Copy session and adding copy sets" on page 202 for more details.
+See "Creating a Safeguarded Copy session and adding copy sets" on page 198 for more details.